A personal homepage is your means of putting your own information on the World Wide Web (WWW).

 To view your HTML webpage, you must:

-- Alternatively, you can create the directory and set the permissions manually.
+1. Create the directory and set the permissions:

-- Create your public_html directory by entering mkdir public_html at the UNIX prompt.
+• Create your public_html directory by entering, at the UNIX prompt:

 At the UNIX prompt, enter:

-- If you have an account on Computer Science or Electrical Engineering you may follow these instructions but the address would be:
+If you have an account on Computer Science or Electrical Engineering you may follow these instructions but the address will differ:

 FTP/sFTP software can be used to move files from your PC or Mac to the public_html directory you have created.
 You can download free ftp software from the Internet such as Filezilla, WinSCP, WS_ftp, etc..

 Once you have started your FTP client, you will be asked for your userid, password and the host.
-Although your address will be home.cc.umanitoba.ca/~userid, to transfer your files the host should be sftp://ccl.cc.umanitoba.ca (secure) to login into your unix/linux account.
+Although your address will be home.cc.umanitoba.ca/~userid, to transfer your files the host should be sftp://ccl.cc.umanitoba.ca to login into your IST Linux account.
 Look for the public_html directory and double click on it.